* Miami photographs curtesy Dr. Ralph Heyndels

 The Department of Modern Languages and Literatures accepts applications to the Ph.D. program for Fall admission only from students holding (or completing during the time of application) B.A. or M.A. degrees in a related discipline (e.g. Spanish, French, Luso-Brazilian Studies, History, Anthropology, Communication Studies, Comparative Literature, Philosophy, Journalism).
 The Department does not admit students who seek terminal M.A. degrees.

-The Graduate Committee will begin reviewing complete applications January 15th.
-All applicants will automatically be considered for Departmental TAships and University-wide fellowships.
+The Graduate Committee will begin reviewing complete applications January 6th, 2025.

 We only accept online applications.
 Please upload statement of purpose, letters of recommendation, and writing samples via the online application.
 Official transcripts and test scores need to be mailed to our office.